Differential modules: a perspective on Bass' question: Preservation of minimal semi-injectives

 In particular, \(d^0_Jf_{00} \colon M \xrightarrow[]{} J^1\) is a monomorphism.
 But then

 is a monomorphism in \(\Ch{A}\) and hence, by minimality of \(J\), the object \(M\) is zero. \end{proof} \end{prop}

-Let \(M\) be an object in \(\Mod{A}\).
-Let \(\Soc M\) denote the socle of an object \(M\).
-By \cite{anderson-rings-1992}*{Prop.\ 9.7}, we know that \(\Soc{M}\) is equal to the intersection of all of the large subobjects of \(M\).
-Consider a subobject \(L\) of \(M\).
-We say \(L\) is \textit{large} (also known as \textit{essential}) if the zero object is the only subobject of \(M\) with a trivial intersection with \(L\).
+Let \(M\) be an object in \(\Mod{A}\) and consider a submodule \(L\) of \(M\).
+We say \(L\) is \textit{large} (also known as \textit{essential}) if the zero object is the only submodule of \(M\) with a trivial intersection with \(L\).
+Let \(\Soc M\) denote the socle of \(M\).
+By \cite{anderson-rings-1992}*{Prop.\ 9.7}, we know that \(\Soc{M}\) is equal to the intersection of all of the large submodules of \(M\).

 \begin{prop} Let \(A\) be a right Artinian \(\bbk\)-algebra and \(J\) be an object in \(\Ch{A}\) of the form